adswa/multimatch_gaze/docs/source/example.rst

 multimatch application
 ^^^^^^^^^^^^^^^^^^^^^^
-Overall scanpath similarities were computed in a two-step procedure.
-First, scanpath comparisons of all scanpaths from the same shot of two subjects were calculated for all possible pairs of subject.
+Overall scan path similarities were computed in a two-step procedure.
+First, scan path comparisons of all scan paths from the same shot of two subjects were calculated for all possible pairs of subject.
 This resulted in 105 combinations for N = 15 subjects.
-These comparisons were done without any further simplification (i.e. no use of the direction, length, and duration thresholds), as even minor differences in scanpaths obtained from a movie can correspond to major differences in attended visual stimuli.
+These comparisons were done without any further simplification (i.e. no use of the direction, length, and duration thresholds), as even minor differences in scan paths obtained from a movie can correspond to major differences in attended visual stimuli.
 In a second step, the resulting similarities for each of the five similarity dimensions were averaged.
-Thus, for each snippet longer than 4.92s five similarity measures were computed that represented the average similarity of scanpaths of all subjects on the given dimension.
+Thus, for each snippet longer than 4.92s five similarity measures were computed that represented the average similarity of scan paths of all subjects on the given dimension.
 The results of this computation can be found on Github_.